 The city of Fukuoka is also known as Hakata.
 It is the biggest city in Kyushu and the 5th biggest city in Japan.
 It is not only the center of administration and economy in the Kyushu region but also a terminal for air routes and railroads, occupying a central role in travel, information processing, and entertainment.
-The city’s public transit is fully developed with a well-functioning bus and subway system, making transport to the rest of Fukuoka Prefecture and Kyushu fast and convenient.
+Let’s see what this bustling city has to offer to visitors in this travel guide!

 Fukuoka City’s best feature is its blend of a typical cityscape with green natural spaces.
 For tourists, there is a thriving nightlife and many shopping opportunities, traditional shrines and historical sights, Japanese festivals, and other special events to amaze you.
 Fukuoka always has something to offer in all seasons.

 Hakata Station is the central station of the city.
 The shinkansen stops at this station, so you can go to Hakata directly from Tokyo Station which takes about 5 hours.
 Around Hakata Station, lots of office buildings are rising, and restaurants and hotels stand close together.

 Fukuoka’s major commercial district of Tenjin is happening seven days a week.
 It has been the thriving center of Fukuoka since the Edo period when it was a castle town.
 The name Tenjin came from a Shinto shrine called Suikyo Tenmangu.
 There are department stores such as Mitsukoshi and Daimaru in Tenjin, and many smaller shops and restaurants.